wurthless-elektroniks/smc360/docs/ipc.md

 4. Single bit, bit 0 indicates SMC config load error (1 if true)

 The SMC expects this command to be sent within a certain time period after the CPU is released from reset.
-If it doesn't get it in time, it resets everything and tries again up to 5 times, then gives up with a RRoD.
+If it doesn't get it in time, it resets everything and tries again.
+After five failed attempts, the SMC gives up with a RRoD.

 The SMC doesn't care how many times this command is received; you can send it over and over and the values should be the same every time.
 All that matters is you send it at least once.